Using the Calendar app

 Create button will finally create the event.

-If you want to edit or delete a specific event, you just need to click on it.
+If you want to edit, duplicate or delete a specific event, you first need to click on the event.

 After that you will be able to re-set all event details and open the